Dongwei Jiang

 More About Me

 In my past life, I spent six years working in the industry on speech processing and speech foundation models.
-Recently, my focus has shifted to LLMs.
-To that end, I’m currently studying at JHU as a master’s student, working with Professor Daniel Khashabi and Benjamin Van Durme.
-I’ve also worked with Professor Shay Cohen from Edinburgh and Greg Durrett from UT Austin.
+Recently, my focus has shifted to foundation models.
+I completed my master’s degree at JHU, where I worked with Professor Daniel Khashabi and Benjamin Van Durme.
+I’ve also collaborated with Professor Shay Cohen from Edinburgh and Greg Durrett from UT Austin.
+Currently, I’m working as an Applied Scientist at Amazon, where I continue to pursue research in foundation models and related areas.

 In my free time, I sometimes play Civ 6 or Hearthstone.
-I also run and go bouldering every other day - well, more like every three or four days, but who’s counting?
+I also play tennis, badminton, and go bouldering every other day - well, more like every three or four days, but who’s counting?
 I’ve noticed there’s something puzzle-like about all these activities—whether it’s planning civilizations, crafting the perfect deck, or figuring out a tricky climbing route—which probably explains why I enjoy them alongside my research work.

 Selected Publications